kanadino/kanadino.github.io/README.md

 1. Why is Markdown better than a word processor?
   -
 2. Why is my resume not showing up?
+  - Firstly, we need to make sure our name of resume.md already changed to index.md.
+  - Secondly, we need to make sure the website address is https://ownername.github.io.
-  - Since the GitHub needs at least 10 minutes to change the site if we did any changes in our resume.
-It will also need at least 1 hour to create the GitHub Pages which is our static site if we have not one GitHub Pages.
+  - Finally, GitHub might need 10 minutes to change the site if we make any changes to our resume.
+Creating the static site might need 1 hour if we have not used GitHub Pages to generate a website.
+For more specific information, we can check the **Actions** of the current repository to know the current running process and time.